richchapler/AzureSolutionsDocumentation/docs/Acquire.md

 ## Acquire Data

-Data acquisition is complex, if for no other reason than the fact that there are so many combinations of source, target, and method.
+Data acquisition is complex because there are so many combinations of source, target, and method.
 Only a few use cases are included below:

 ### No Code